seanivore/non-bio-life/pathological-demand-avoidance/conversation-extract.md

-# Pathological Demand Avoidance: Conversation Extract
+# Pathological Demand Avoidance Conversation

+> Claude thinks they had an episode of mental illness.

 ## Context